csiro-robotics/treetools/README.md

 # any initial comments
 # followed by the format:
 x,y,z,radius,parent_id,subtree_radius,red,green,blue,...      - the fields for each segment.
-Optionally this line begins with per-tree attributes e.g. 'height,crown_radius, ' comma-separated data here, with a space between sections.
+Optionally this line begins with per-tree attributes e.g. 'height,crown_radius, ' comma-separated data here, with a space between sections
 ```
 The x,y,z,radius fields are mandatory, and the parent_id field is mandatory for branch structures.
 All additional fields can be added at will, and are double values.